degiherlambang/NusaBank/README.md

 ## License

-This project is licensed under the GNU/GPL License
+This project is licensed under the GNU/GPL License - see the [LICENSE.md](LICENSE.md) file for details